IBM/event-automation/_ep_1.1/04-security/02-managing-roles.md

 For more information about retrieving the `user subjects`, see [managing access](../managing-access) section.

-## Setting up OIDC-based authorization with a custom role identifier
+### Setting up OIDC based authorization with a custom role identifier

-Custom role identifiers can be used as the `id` in the user mappings JSON stored in the `<custom-resource-name>-ibm-eem-user-roles` secret.
+You can use custom role identifiers as the `id` in the user mappings JSON stored in the `<custom-resource-name>-ibm-ep-user-roles` secret.

-Continuing from the example in [managing access](../managing-access#setting-up-oidc-based-authentication-with-a-custom-role-identifier), the following is an example of user mappings:
+This requires setting up in your OIDC provider, so that it sends back a custom role identifier with each user.
+Carry out an initial setup in your `EventProcessing` custom resource, as described in [managing access](../managing-access#setting-up-oidc-based-authorization-with-a-custom-role-identifier).

+After the initial setup, instead of specific user subjects, edit the secret `<custom-resource-name>-ibm-ep-user-roles` to define role mappings to custom role identifiers as follows:

 ```json
 {